 My name is Nathalie Grolleman, I was born in 1971 in The Netherlands where I grew up.
 My husband and I have three children, our son Friso and our two daughters Anna & Emily.
 I had three completely different birth experiences.
 Our first two children were born in the hospital, whereas our third child was a home birth.
 People describe me as warm, loving, enthusiastic, devoted, caring and compassionate coupled with maturity & responsibility.
 I get along well with people from different ethnic groups, social statuses and lifestyles.
 I am in good health, comfortable with touch and a good listener.
-Because of my nursing background, I have the experience and flexible to work in a variety of birth settings with changes of staff & care providers.
+Because of my nursing background (I was an ICU/Cardiac Care nurse), I have the experience and flexible to work in a variety of birth settings with changes of staff & care providers.

 For the last ten years we have lived overseas as an expat family.
 First in Georgia, Tbilisi, followed by Tanzania, Dar es Salaam.
 In 2016, we moved to Bethesda, MD in the USA for my husbands work.

 Being in the USA has given me the possibility to follow my dream of becoming a Doula.
 I have always been inspired and touched by birth, the mysticism around birth, and how a newborn baby can change the life experience for parents.
-Meeting a newborn baby for the very first time still makes me feel emotional.
+Meeting a newborn baby for the very first time is still a miracle.
 I look forward to being part of the beginning of a new chapter in your life.